-This walk from the pretty village of Beddgelert in Snowdonia explores an ancient landscape of wizards, dragons, warriors and kings.
+This walk from the pretty village of Beddgelert in Eryri / Snowdonia explores an ancient landscape of wizards, dragons, warriors and kings.

 You start with a short walk south of the village along the banks of the Afon Glaslyn to Gelert’s Grave – Beddgelert’s most famous landmark.